 In 1996, KHA merged with the KC Area Hospital Association and Associated Purchasing Services, a for-profit group purchasing company.
 Then in 1999, the Kansas Hospital Association and the Missouri Hospital Association formed The Health Alliance of MidAmerica, LLC, to deliver service and value to affiliated health associations and their members.
 APS is a wholly-owned subsidiary of The Health Alliance of MidAmerica, LLC.

 The Kansas Hospital Education and Research Foundation (originally established in 1969) was redesigned in 2000 to identify, create and support projects and solutions that improve health delivery and support opportunities for education of Kansas hospitals leadership and personnel.

 Today, various councils, committees and task forces assist KHA’s 21-member board of directors with our core functions of advocacy; education; information; networking and collaboration; products and services; and governance and operations.
-KHA has more than 200 members that consist of community hospitals, health care organizations, insurance companies and other health care associates.
+KHA has more than 200 members consisting of community hospitals, health care organizations, insurance companies and other health care associates.
 The KHA staff component is approximately 25.

 The current president Chad Austin, joined the staff in 1999 and became president and CEO in 2020, continues to lead KHA toward its vision of Optimal Health for Kansans.